Sweet and delicious honey cinnamon rolls filled with cinnamon and brown sugar and topped with a vanilla and honey glaze.

 Honey Vanilla Glaze

-- In a large bowl, combine the yeast, lukewarm water, and 2 tsp of sugar.
+- In a large bowl, combine the yeast, lukewarm milk, and 2 tsp of sugar.
 Mix together well and let sit for 5 minutes.
 It will become foamy if the yeast is alive!

 - Once the yeast has been activated and is foamy, add in the eggs, softened butter, sugar, and salt.